igor11191708/coreml-stable-diffusion-swift-example/README.md

 1. Put at least one of your prepared ``split_einsum`` model into the local model folder (The example app supports only ``split_einsum`` models.
 In terms of performance ``split_einsum`` is the fastest way to get result)
 2. Pick up the model that was placed at the local folder from the list.
 Click update button if you added a model while app was launched
-3. Enter a prompt or pick up a picture and press "Generate" (You don't need to prepare image size manually) It might take up to a minutes to get a result
+3. Enter a prompt or pick up a picture and press "Generate" (You don't need to prepare image size manually) It might take up to a minute or two to get the result

   ![The concept](https://github.com/The-Igor/coreml-stable-diffusion-swift-example/blob/main/img/img_03.png)